Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-first-vm-creation/guide.en-au.md

 ## Requirements

-- A VMware Cloud Director
+- A Public VCF as-a-Service
 - An ISO of an operating system

 ## Instructions